152 Best Hotels in New York City, New York

 $$$$ | 2 E. 61st St., NY, 10065, USA Fodor's Choice

-The iconic grande dame across from Central Park has played host to aristocrats and Hollywood actors, but it prides itself on treating all its guests like royalty, offering five-star service that lives up to expectations, from elevator operators, to 24-hour laundry/dry cleaning service.
-There's even access to a Jaguar sedan house car (subject to availability).
+The iconic grande dame across from Central Park has welcomed aristocrats and Hollywood actors, but it prides itself on treating all its guests like royalty, offering five-star service touches, from human elevator operators to 24-hour laundry/dry cleaning service.
+Guests looking to stay in are invited to download anywhere from six to eight digital books.
+There are reminders everywhere of celebrities who've visited the hotel, including a new and permanent paparazzi photo exhibit on the ground floor.
 If you're lucky enough to have a west-facing room, you'll be greeted with sweeping views of Central Park, the iconic twin spires of the San Remo, breathtaking foliage in fall, or the Wollman ice rink in winter.
-These are no doubt some of the best views Manhattan has to offer.
-After settling in, have a well-prepared meal in The Rotunda, a luxurious circular dining space wrapped entirely in hand-painted frescoes.
+These are some of the best views Manhattan has to offer.
+After settling in, have a well-prepared meal in The Rotunda, a luxurious circular dining space wrapped entirely in frescoes showing the sky, celebrities and more.

 Pros